ubercomrade/MultiDeNA/README.md

 **Fifth positional argument**:
 ```
-N                     list of models to use (pwm, bamm, inmode, sitega)
+N                     The comma-separated list of models that will be used in analysis to use.
+                      Available options: pwm-chipmunk,pwm-streme,dipwm,bamm,inmode,sitega.
+                      At lest two models should be provided.
+Example: pwm-streme,bamm.
 ```
-Argument takes different values from the list: pwm, bamm, inmode, sitega.
+Argument takes different values from the list: pwm-streme, pwm-chipmunk, bamm, inmode, sitega.
 Several values have to be chosen.
-Chosen values have to be separated by space.
-Example: `pwm bamm`, `pwm bamm inmode`, `pwm bamm inmode`, `pwm sitega`
+Chosen values have to be separated by comma.
+Example: `pwm-streme,bamm`, `pwm-chipmunk,bamm,inmode`, `pwm-streme,bamm,inmode`, `pwm-streme,sitega`
-*IMPORTANT!* Option `bamm` must be used with `pwm`, becouse BaMM model depend on PWM model.
-You have to choose more than 1 model in analisys.
+*IMPORTANT!* Option `bamm` must be used with `pwm-streme` or `pwm-chipmunk`, because BaMM model depends on PWM model.
+You have to choose more than 1 model in analysis.

 ### Optional arguments description